chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-ultimate-member-bridge/" target="_new">Ultimate Member Integration</a>: Make sure your members have access to Opt Out and Digest settings in their Ultimate Member profile screens.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-accessally-bridge/" target="_new">AccessAlly Integration</a>: A must for those using AccessAlly, so their users won't receive notifications for forums they don't have access to.</li>
 </ul>

-= Partnerships =
-We've made a parnership with ISIPP.com, securing their SuretyMail Email certification (to make sure the email you send gets delivered to the inbox instead of the junk folder) for a fraction of the full price, and without the need to have a dedicated IP.
-Learn more about it <a href="https://usestrict.net/go/suretymail4wp" target="_new">here</a>.

 </blockquote>